mpcsb/testing_branch/_posts/2021-02-20-outliers_time_series.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

-We can see the model seems to improve when any of the outliers are removed; measuring this improvement might be sufficient to list outlier candidates and then removing the combinations of elements of this list.
+We can see the model seems to improve when any of the outliers are removed; measuring this improvement might be sufficient to list outlier candidates and then removing the combinations of elements of this list to find out the most promising set.
 It's still hard to generate some heuristic that generalizes for most outliers — any value with an offset large enough from the original time series is easily detectable, but after removed, requires one additional loop over the remaining points; even with a small amount of data, it gets prohibitive.

+___

+The main conclusions taken from this post is that outliers are hard to evaluate, unless if specific cases.
+Here, knowledge of the system was needed to build a _good enough_ model; of the amount of noise that influences the process ; and the of how many outliers are in series were essential.
+In a real world scenario, this is not the case, but it may still serve as an exploratory step.